-If you want to put more than one component in a circuit you may find putting them in series (see the sheet on 'How to make a series circuit' if you are unsure what this is) will not work.
-You may find bulbs do not light up or are not very bright, motors run slowly or buzzers are quiet.
+If you want to put more than one component in a circuit you will find putting them in a series circuit will not work.
+(See diagram below with a motor and buzzer in the circuit).
+You will find bulbs do not light up or are not very bright, motors run slowly or not at all or buzzers are quiet or there is no sound at all.

 Making a parallel circuit can help.
 This is all about RESISTANCE.
 Think about your Engineering Apprenticeship and what you learnt about resistance there.
-In a parallel circuit you give the electricity two routes to flow through rather than just one.